Jugger-Copenhagen/homepage/README.md

 In layouts/partials/customhead.html, we have also defined some Skøll-specific stuff, which lets us actually render the Skøll shortcode and color links differently across the dark and light bands of the homepage.

+### Calendar

+The non-Google fancy calendar is made with [FullCalendar](https://fullcalendar.io), an almost plug-and-play JS plugin.
+The calendar is implemented as the {{< calendar >}} shortcode that inserts the required HTML etc. The JS plugin is loaded in custom_head.html.
+Configuration options for the calendar are specified in the JavaScript code in the shortcode.

+By default the calendar matches the theme relatively well, but to further improve it you can adjust the JS options or write custom CSS properties: [CSS Customization](https://fullcalendar.io/docs/css-customization)

 ## Pages